Mike Parsons –

 Our love language with God may be different from the one we have in our natural relationships.
 It took me a long time to realise it, but quality time is my spiritual love language.
 Father God sharing revelation with me of His heart, mind, purpose, and word is what makes me feel loved, valued and appreciated.
 I am unique, special, and He fathers me uniquely, according to my destiny.

-At one time we all believed our spirits separated and orphaned from God, and separated from our souls and bodies, and from our heavenly home too.
-That was the ‘reality’ we lived in.
-The spirit was orphaned and the soul therefore had a slave mentality.
+At one time we were ‘alienated and hostile in mind’ (Col 1:21), feeling separated and orphaned from God, and separated from our souls and bodies, and from our heavenly home too.
+That was the ‘reality’ we lived in until we realised the truth that we were included when ‘God was in Christ reconciling the world to Himself, not counting their trespasses against them’ (2 Cor 5:19).
+The spirit was orphaned and the soul, therefore, had a slave mentality.
 Satan was the first orphan spirit, and therefore disunity, disharmony and division is always his goal.

 Meeting our soul’s needs